Rebirth Year Fourteen

 On the resort planet of Telk, Lobo fights Numen, an alien being that appears in the form of a giant tardigrade, much to the excitement of wildlife photographer Dr. Semedea Flik.
 As Numen causes the entire planet to quake, Superman arrives to eject him.
 When the populace of Telk celebrates Superman’s victory, a jealous Lobo decides that he wants to ruin Superman’s reputation.
 Back on Earth, Superman goes about his routine patrol, saving countless people (including Jimmy “Turtle Boy” Olsen, who grows to giant size by accident).
 Unknown to the Man of Steel, Lobo (with Dr. Flik) has already begun his scheme—many of the folks Superman has been saving are actually robots working for Lobo.
 Using social media, they begin trolling and shitting all over Superman.
 Twenty-four hours later, Superman busts Toyman, but some right wing onlookers, influenced by Lobo’s internet campaign, heckle the Man of Steel.
 While Superman confronts a podcasting Lobo, Batman delivers all the security footage that he has of Lobo to Lois and Jimmy, who post it all online, undoing some of the damage done by Lobo in viral fashion.
 When a computer virus created by Toyman infects Lobo’s robots, they turn into literal internet troll bots.
 Superman and Lobo defeat them, after which the former delivers a public message of positivity to the world.
 Impressed and inspired, a misguided Numen wields the vast cosmic power of an artifact known as the Cardiax to (temporarily) bring Krypton and Czarnia (and their inhabitants) back to life.
 With Superman missing (having been teleported to the new Czarnia), the Justice League begins a search of the universe.
 Hal Jordan notices that Czarnia is back, but with an impenetrable force field surrounding it.
 Numen publicly announces the return of the two planets to everyone on Earth.
 Various hijinks ensue on each planet, but eventually Dr. Flik helps both Superman and Lobo out, and after both men have mostly positive and cathartic experiences, each planet fades back into nonexistence.
 Dr. Flik, Superman, and Lobo fight Earth-41’s Numen Revenge Squad (Earth-41 Mr. Majestic, Earth-41 Zealot, Earth-41 Union, Earth-41 Maul, and Earth-41 Helspont).
 The Revenge Squad is bested, but not before Zealot stabs Numen.
 Lobo betrays Dr. Flik, Superman, and Numen, stealing the Cardiax and using it to reshape the universe in his image.
 In an instant, Lobo is Earth’s greatest hero, leader of the League of Last Sons, while Superman has turned into an evil fascist in response to the death of Jimmy Olsen.
 The League of Last Sons—Lobo, Batman, Martian Manhunter, Terra-Man, Jemm, and Zealot (essentially a mash-up of Earth-41 Zealot and our primary Earth’s Zealot)—defeats Superman in battle, but the Cardiax rejects Lobo, causing his world to fall apart.
 Lobo then returns the universe to its correct status quo and decides to become a right wing podcaster instead.

-–REFERENCE: In Batman Vol. 3 #21-22Flash Vol. 5 #21, Action Comics #987, Doomsday Clock #3, Doomsday Clock #7, Batman Vol. 3 #84, Justice League Incarnate #4, Flashpoint Beyond #0, and Flashpoint Beyond #5-6—originally told in Flashpoint Vol. 2 #1-5.
+–REFERENCE: In Batman Vol. 3 #21-22Flash Vol. 5 #21, Action Comics #987, Doomsday Clock #3, Doomsday Clock #7, Batman Vol. 3 #84, Justice League Incarnate #4, Flashpoint Beyond #0, Flashpoint Beyond #5-6, and JSA Vol. 2 #1—originally told in Flashpoint Vol. 2 #1-5.
 First off, Tom King’s Batman Vol. 3 #22 (“The Button”) incorrectly states that Flashpoint occurs only mere months prior to “The Button”, which would place it in Year 16, which makes zero sense.
 Ignore that.
 Flashpoint should correctly go here, just prior to the inclusion of our first New 52-based stories.
 While “Superman Reborn” might have usurped Flashpoint‘s role as a major Jonbar hinge for the Rebirth Era timeline, Flashpoint still occurs as an indispensable catalyst for future events.
 Flash Barry Allen’s actions initiate “Crisis V,” altering reality so that young Bruce was shot to death, causing Thomas Wayne to become Batman (aka Flashpoint Batman) and Martha Wayne to become Joker.
 Flash (Barry Allen) interacts with a host of new Flashpoint characters, including Thomas Wayne (Flashpoint Batman), Aquaman, Wonder Woman, Cyborg, Element Woman, Abin Sur, Sandman, Nora Allen, Iris West, and others.
 Thomas Wayne (Flashpoint Batman) gives Flash a handwritten letter to give to Bruce, should Barry be able to revert everything back to status quo.
 Thomas Wayne (Flashpoint Batman) and Reverse-Flash (Eobard Thawne) then kill each other in battle.
 Barry is unable to fix things using the Speed Force, but he eventually meets the godlike Pandora, who erases the “World of Flashpoint”—although Barry retains all memory of it and it remains in existence as an alternate timeline (thanks to the secret machinations of Dr. Manhattan.
 Clandestinely manipulating Pandora, Dr. Manhattan (who in turn is secretly being manipulated by the Great Darkness) reverts reality back to status quo.
 However, Dr. Manhattan steals some history by erasing/blocking certain things from everyone’s collective memory.
 Note that in the original Doomsday Clock narrative, Dr. Manhattan didn’t just block memories, he literally prevented things from occurring—such as Wonder Woman’s early 20th century debut and the formation of both the Justice Society of America and Legion of Super-Heroes.
-Dr. Manhattan prevented these things via butterfly effect beginning with the murder of Alan Scott in 1940.
+Dr. Manhattan prevented these things via butterfly effect beginning with the murder of Alan Ladd-Scott in 1940.
 Likewise, in the original Doomsday Clock narrative, Dr. Manhattan murdered Ma and Pa Kent (Martha Kent and Jonathan Kent) on the night of Clark’s high school prom.
-Of course, since our Rebirth Era timeline factors in the post-Doomsday ClockFlash Forward, and Death Metal soft reboots, the murders of Alan Scott and the Kents are undone.
+Of course, since our Rebirth Era timeline factors in the post-Doomsday ClockFlash Forward, and Death Metal soft reboots, the murders of Alan Ladd-Scott and the Kents are undone.
 Instead, Dr. Manhattan is only able to usher in a collective memory blockage of the entire histories of the JSA and Legion starting now.
+(JSA Vol. 2 #1 confirms describes Dr. Manhattan’s actions as “wiping [heroes] from memory and history.”)
 Notably, Wonder Woman’s 20th century history is blocked as well.
 And Ma and Pa Kent are alive and well, but similarly blocked from everyone’s memory (with everyone thinking they died on prom night).[1]
 Dr. Manhattan also saves Jor-El (Superman’s biological father) from dying during the Kryptonian planetary extinction event.
 Dr. Manhattan’s overall goal with all this manipulation is to reshape Superman more to his liking i.e. to make him darker and more introverted.
 Able to scan the entire metaverse to view previous continuities, Dr. Manhattan pinpointed the people that helped teach young Clark to become the most endearingly hopeful of all the superheroes (Ma and Pa Kent, the Legion, and the JSA), taking them all off the table via mind-wipe while replacing the Kents with Jor-El, who has decidedly darker values.[2]
 Dr. Manhattan also focuses on screwing with Batman as well, secretly resurrecting Flashpoint Batman and Eobard Thawne, knowing that the latter will usher the former in Bruce’s direction.
 Thawne, meanwhile, becomes obsessed with finding out who brought him back to life.
 (Note that Thawne is now able to recall all of his memories of existence in previous continuities, including the Flashpoint continuity.)[3]
 With things returned to status quo (except for the Dr. Manhattan memory blockages, of course), Barry visits Batman to tell him about the “World of Flashpoint,” delivering Thomas’ letter to a teary-eyed Dark Knight.
 Batman puts his Flashpoint dad’s letter into a display case in the Batcave.
-We must assume that Batman makes detailed scans of the letter because in a couple years it’ll get destroyed, but the Dark Knight will be able to recreate it.
+We must assume that Batman makes detailed scans of the letter because it’ll get destroyed in a couple years, but the Dark Knight will be able to recreate it.

 –REFERENCE: In Young Justice Vol. 3 #5.
 Just prior to Flashpoint, Superboy (Conner Kent) was exiled to Gemworld by STAR Labs’ Dr. Glory.
 Thanks to Dr. Manhattan’s recent Flashpoint machinations, no one remembers the Justice Society of America, Ma and Pa Kent, the Legion of Super-Heroes, or Wonder Woman’s 20th century adventures.
 Now, all of Conner’s history gets blocked from everyone’s collective memory as well.
 No one will remember Conner—and therefore no one will even know he is missing.
 Likewise, Conner will lose his own memories as well, starting a new life in Gemworld.
 It’s not said anywhere that Dr. Manhattan has anything to do with Conner’s memory-erasure, but it’s almost certain that he’s behind it, and it’s possible that he also manipulated Dr. Glory.[4]